finol-digital/Card-Game-Simulator/docs/README.md

 ## Use CGS
 When you start a game in CGS, CGS automatically hosts a new game session in your Local Area Network (LAN), meaning that anyone on the same wifi as you should be able to join your game.

 When joining a friend's game session, CGS will be set to use the same (custom or not) card game that the host has selected.
-If you do not already have that card game, CGS will download it when you join the session.
+If you do not already have that card game, CGS will automatically download it.

 When navigating through CGS, you may find it useful to use [keyboard shortcuts](KEYBOARD.md).